 Athletics serve to complement the School's academic, artistic and service learning programs and the true value of a TCS education is found through full engagement both in and out of the classroom.
 The goal of the athletic program is to demonstrate the values and benefits of healthy active living and teach important life skills such as commitment, leadership, respect, effort, humility and friendship.
-The student athlete at Trinity College School is expected to be fully engaged in school life which includes being physically active each of the three terms of sport, either within the Performance (competitive) or the Activity for Life (AFL, noncompetitive) program.
+The student-athlete at Trinity College School is expected to be fully engaged in school life which includes being physically active each of the three terms of sport, either within the Performance (competitive) or the Activity for Life (AFL, non-competitive) program.
+Student-athletes are expected to uphold the Honour Code and abide by the community standards of the School.
+Should a student face disciplinary sanction from an athletic event for actions that contravene the community standards of the School, the student would be subject to supplemental discipline at the discretion of the School.